 What Kind of Salary Can You Expect?

-As a seasonal worker in Banff National Park, the salary you can expect varies by job.
+As a seasonal worker in Banff National Park, the salary you can expect varies per job.
 Most temporary work involves relatively simple work that requires little training.
 Therefore, the differences between the different jobs are not too significant.
 In general, you can expect an hourly wage between CAD 15 and CAD 20.
 In 2020, the average was CAD 18.97.

-Unlike many European countries for example, there is no secrecy about salaries and hourly wages in Canada.
+Unlike many European countries, for example, there is no secrecy about salaries and hourly wages in Canada.
 Therefore, when you search for jobs online, it usually mentions your salary or hourly wage.